Documentation

 Catalog rebuilt nightly.
 Integrity checks reject obviously partial refreshes before they go live.
 Worst-case staleness: 24 hours.

-None on free tier — public endpoints.
+None on free tier - public endpoints.
 CORS open.
-Pro tier (when ramped) uses bearer tokens; existing free endpoints stay open.
+The Pro tier uses bearer tokens for higher limits and multi-tenant/enterprise use; existing free endpoints stay open.

 How this compares